tianjyang/Robot-Localization/docs/readme.md

 # Robotic Localization

 ## Background
 In robotics, localization refers to the method which answers the following question: where am I now?
 A particle filter represents one method to answering this question in a 2D space.
 At a high level, a particle filter assumes a robot is equally likely to be at any location in the world.
-It is able to narrow down it's belief based on measurements taken compared against the known map.
+It is able to narrow down it's belief based on measurements compared with expected measurements of the known map.
 This project is am implementation of such a method.
 Using only a range finder (with simulated noise), a virtual robot is able to determine it's location in a pre-mapped enviroment.

 ## Functionality
 Robotic Localization will have the ability to